It’s been hard to keep the home in my heart grounded and peaceful when our country is in such turmoil. Lies are truth, values are upside down.

-I know, many of you will remind me that ultimately, my safety is in God alone.
-I do acknowledge that.
-I know my hope is not based in this world, not even in my most cherished and valued relationships, let alone our culture or political system.
-But there are times when the culture and political systems are more in line with eternal realities, and during those times it’s easier to live in peace.
+I know that my future rests on God’s deeper reality, not our culture or political system.
+But there are times when our culture and political systems have been more in line with eternal realities, and during those times it’s easier to live in peace.
 And there are times when political systems are actively evil, when society is in turmoil and life full of danger.
 Think of Cambodia under Pol Pot.
-Hitler’s Germany.
+Think of Hitler’s Germany.

 We’ve not lived through those times in our country.
 Not yet.
-We have shared values and beliefs which supported truth and freedom.
-We had the rule of law to which we could all appeal.
+We still have shared values and beliefs which supported truth and freedom.
+We have the rule of law to which we can appeal.
 It’s been hard at times, certainly.
-During the fight against segregation, there were times when evil seemed to win.
-But ultimately we affirmed our belief that all people are created equal, and more and more we work to live out those beliefs.
+During the fight against segregation, for examp0le, there were times when evil seemed to win.
+But ultimately, our country affirmed our belief that all people are created equal, and more and more we work to live out those beliefs.